 According to Dictionary.com, "woke" is the past tense of "wake" — as in, someone who is past the process of waking up.
 They're done with it.
 They've moved on.
 They've evolved from, you know, being asleep and hitting the snooze button 15 times.
 And frankly, that's a pretty accurate description of how "woke" is currently being used as an adjective.

 Urban Dictionary defines "woke" as being aware, and "knowing what's going on in the community."
 It also mentions its specific ties to racism and social injustice.
 To use "woke" accurately in a sentence, one that captures its connotations and nuances, you'd need to reference someone who is thinking for themselves, who sees the ways in which racism, sexism and classism affect how we lives our lives on a daily basis.
 Or, alternatively, someone who doesn't.
 In which case:

-The rise in popularity of "woke" has been tied to the #BlackLivesMatter movement, which initially surfaced in 2013 following the death of Trayvon Martin. #StayWoke often accompanied social media posts about police brutality, systematic racism and the industrial prison complex. #StayWoke reminds readers to look past the provided narrative, to examine their own privilege (or lack thereof). #StayWoke reminds readers that there is more than one reality to life in the United States.
+The rise in popularity of "woke" has been tied to the #BlackLivesMatter movement, which initially surfaced in 2013 following the fatal shooting of Trayvon Martin. #StayWoke often accompanied social media posts about police brutality, systematic racism and the industrial prison complex. #StayWoke reminds readers to look past the provided narrative, to examine their own privilege (or lack thereof). #StayWoke reminds readers that there is more than one reality to life in the United States.

 The actual phrasing of "woke," it should be mentioned, has been a part of black culture for decades.
 It's not the first AAVE word to be taken up by the greater public ("bae" and "twerk" and "trap queen" are just a few), and it certainly won't be the last.
 If you are interested in a detailed timeline that charts the recent evolution of "woke" in pop culture to its use today, I'd highly suggest checking out this article by Charles Pulliam-Moore.
 It's fascinating.

 More recently, Erykah Badu used "stay woke" in her 2008 song Master Teacher, and by 2011 the phrase had begun to gain popularity as a way of describing an informed, questioning, self-educating individual, which is essentially how we use it today.